Cousins is Rodgers' injury sub for Pro Bowl for 3rd time

 EAGAN, Minn.
 (AP) — Kirk Cousins will be the Pro Bowl injury replacement for Aaron Rodgers for a third time.
 The Minnesota Vikings quarterback was added to the NFC roster for the game in Las Vegas.
 Rodgers played much of the season for the Green Bay Packers with a broken toe.
-Cousins was also picked as the fill-in for Rodgers after the 2019 season with Minnesota and after the 2016 season with Washington.
+Cousins also replaced Rodgers after the 2019 season and after the 2016 season.
 The 33-year-old Cousins was one of two players in the NFL this season with 30-plus touchdown passes and fewer than 10 interceptions.
 Rodgers was the other.
+Titans defensive tackle Jeffery Simmons and left guard Rodger Saffold also have been selected as injury replacements.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.